Vegan Golden Milk

-I created a warming, stress-reducing tea for you to make in the morning, on the weekend for friends, as a mid-day treat or relaxing reprieve or to enjoy before bed.
-Turmeric ginger vegan golden milk tea is a plant-based non-caffeinated cup of delicious flavors that’s soothing to the body and mind.
+I created a warming, stress-reducing tea for you to make in the morning, on the weekend for friends, as a mid-day treat or relaxing reprieve, or to enjoy before bed.
+This Vegan Golden Milk tea is a plant-based, non-caffeinated cup of delicious flavors that’s soothing to the body and mind.
 I have a lot of my clients add it in as a natural “wind down” before bed, an afternoon snack that packs a protein punch (and a little bit of natural sweetness at a sleepy time of day), or even as a replacement for coffee if they’re trying to cut down.
 Golden milk is very versatile and this version is perfect for people with food allergies or who want a vegan beverage option.

 Have you heard of ‘golden milk’?
-I see it in coffee shops all over the Pacific Northwest and it’s a nice alternative to coffee and caffeinated beverages.
-There are many versions but golden milk is most often a dairy or plant-based milk blended with turmeric so that it’s got a beautiful, warm, golden orange color.
+I see it in coffee shops all over the Pacific Northwest, and it’s a nice alternative to coffee and caffeinated beverages.
+There are many versions, but golden milk is most often dairy or plant-based milk blended with turmeric so that it has a beautiful, warm, golden orange color.
 You’ll find many spices involved, often cinnamon and black pepper.
-My turmeric ginger golden milk tea has ginger and nutmeg as well.
-These types of beverages definitely need a bit of sweetness so I added honey but if you want to make a vegan tea, just swap in maple syrup or agave instead.
+My Vegan Golden Milk has ginger and nutmeg as well.
+These types of beverages definitely need a bit of sweetness so I added honey, but if you want to make a vegan tea, just swap in maple syrup or agave instead.
 This is such a nice little treat to have any time of year!

 I’m so into all things anti-inflammatory right now… so much in fact that, aside from this blog post, I also wrote an entire book about it!
 Here’s a link for the Anti-inflammatory Diet Meal Prep book if you need more support in this area.